dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/03_Sample Code.md

 # Sample Code

-Listed here are the sample code from demo scenes in NRSDK package and code described throughout this documentation.
+Listed here are the sample code from demo scenes in XREAL SDK package and code described throughout this documentation.

 | Documentation                                                | Relevant Unity Scene and Sample Code                         |
 | :----------------------------------------------------------- | :----------------------------------------------------------- |